Sean-Toroghi/Machine-learning/SurvivalAnalysis/SurvivalAnalysis_summary.md

 ---

 <a id = 'coxph'># Cox PH model</a>

-The Cox PH model provides expression for hazard at point of time _t_ with a given specification of a set of explanatory variables.
+The Cox PH model provides expressions for hazard at point of time _t_ with a given specification of a set of explanatory variables.
 According to the Cox model, hazard at time _t_ is a function of two parameters: baseline hazard, and the exponential _e_ to the linear form of the sum of independent variables $\beta_i X_i$. the baseline hazard is a function of _t_, while does not involve X's.
 The exponential part is a function of X's, but does not involve _t_.
 Here X's are time-independent.

 $$Cox-PH: h(t, X) = h_0(t) e^{\sum (\beta_i X_i)}$$

-Cox PH model assumes the hazard ratio that compares any two specifications of predictors is constant over time.
+The Cox PH model assumes the hazard ratio that compares any two specifications of predictors is constant over time.
 A Cox model with time-dependent X's is called the __extended Cox model__.

 # Evaluate proportional hazard (PH assumption in Cox-PH model)